Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/Incident-Report.md

 - **Account:** `sancadmin`, a real admin account.
 Nothing was hacked; they just logged in with valid credentials.
 - **How:** LogonType is `RemoteInteractive` on the Windows hosts, which means RDP.

-**How I got there:** I started with the same base as Phase 00 (table, time, host), then added `LogonSuccess` to drop the failed logins, checked `RemoteIPType` to confirm the source was outside, and used `LogonType` to find the method (RDP).
+**How I got there:** I started with the same base as  Q00 (table, time, host), then added `LogonSuccess` to drop the failed logins, checked `RemoteIPType` to confirm the source was outside, and used `LogonType` to find the method (RDP).
 I used one of the two hints (15 points) for the "it's a decoy, look at what succeeded" nudge, and I want to get to that on my own next time.

 **Q01 answer:** `148.64.103.173, RDP`